 Sally Herigstad is a certified public accountant and the author of “Help!
 I Can’t Pay My Bills: Surviving a Financial Crisis” (St. Martin’s Press, 2006).
-She writes “To Her Credit,” a weekly reader Q&A column about issues involving women, credit and debt, for CreditCards.com, and also writes regularly for MSN Money, Interest.com and Bankrate.com, and has guested on Martha Steward Radio and other programs.
+She writes “To Her Credit,” a weekly reader Q&A column about issues involving women, credit and debt, for CreditCards.com, and also wrote for MSN Money, Interest.com and Bankrate.com, and has guested on Martha Stewart Radio and other programs.

 Dear To Her Credit,

 You are a great example of how a person can take charge of her credit and make a big difference in a short period of time.

 You could get lucky — if you happen to time it just before they report, you could see the results very soon.
 “It’s like hitting all the green lights — you could get it in one week,” Paperno says.

 Your keys to getting into the 700-plus credit score club

-Having a solid credit history with a credit score over 700 will open doors to money-saving opportunities -- from low-interest mortgages and loans to lower APR credit cards, better insurance rates and even jobs.
+Having a solid credit history with a credit score over 700 will open doors to money-saving opportunities — from low-interest mortgages and loans to lower APR credit cards, better insurance rates and even jobs.
 Here are a slew of tips that can help get you and keep you in the get and keep a great credit score.

 You can also use these tips help improve your score quickly:

 - If you have any past due accounts, pay them first.